 fit into most established sites but they’re often better paired with smaller, niche sites focusing on a handful of services.
 An example of this could be a small apartment finder site for your town linking to a pay per lead program paying out for local referrals.

-A couple of examples of pay per lead programs include:
+A couple of examples of pay per lead affiliate programs include:

 These programs tend to have two referral opportunities.
 The front-end aimed at affiliates provides offers and promotions tailored for niche sites and marketing campaigns.
 A back-end offers commissions when advertisers and publishers sign up for the programs.